bmlanguage/bml/documentation.md

         *   BML uses sequential consistency as its default memory model which means that by default memory operations appear to execute in the order specified by the program.
         *   When interacting with shared memory volatile variables or peripheral devices the compiler may not preserve the order of the memory accesses due to optimizations or memory hierarchies.
         *   Memory barriers are used to enforce a specific order on memory access operations.
 When a memory barrier is executed, the CPU guarantees that all previous memory operations are completed before any subsequent operation starts.
-         * The `memoryBarrier();` operation will generate a target-specific instruction that will act as a memory barrier.
+         * The `memoryBarrier(order);` operation will generate a target-specific instruction that will act as a memory barrier.
 It is usually not required unless you have a specific memory ordering that the compiler cannot enforce.
+The order can be `read`, `write`, `readWrite`, or `all`, and defaults to `all` if the argument is missing.
         *  Memory barriers should be used when you have multiple threads that access the same memory regions or when you are interacting with memory-mapped devices that have dependencies on the order of the memory operations.
         *   Memory barriers can be particularly important when dealing with memory mapped peripherals, because the behavior is not always predictable if the access is done in a different order than it was intended.
 *   `transaction { ... }`: Ensures atomic execution of the code block.
 The implementation of transaction blocks depends on the target.
 For a single-core processor the compiler will typically generate code that disables interrupts and system preemption during the execution of the transaction.
 For a multi-core system, the code will generate a lock or a memory barrier operation which depends on the availability of hardware support.
 There are limitations on the operations that can be performed within a transaction to ensure atomicity.
 Calling functions may break the atomicity guarantees and the compiler will try to enforce these rules at compile time, if possible.
 The behavior of calling functions inside transactions is implementation-specific.
 The user is responsible for understanding the hardware and software implications of using transaction blocks.